ucn-triumf/ucndata/tutorials/installation.md

 To update you will then only need to pull this repository.

 You're ready to get started and can import `ucndata` from anywhere on your system.
+Any edits made to the files will be updated immediately without any further actions.

 ---